cyhsuTN/scLR/README.md

 # scLR
 scLR: a method to test dysregulated ligand-receptor interactions

-1. Download and install scLR_0.9.5.tar.gz
+1. Download and install scLR_0.9.6.tar.gz
 2. See Demo_scLR_0903.pdf for usage

+- Version 0.9.6: updated on 04/18/2022:\
+a.
+Correct a bug when each condition has only one sample in some LR comparison.

 - Version 0.9.5: updated on 12/30/2021:\
 a.
 Add the nonparametric Wilcoxon rank sum test to evaluate LR pairs.\